wojtekwanczyk/domain-scraper/README.md

  - [ ] add docstrings
  - [ ] add types declarations
  - [ ] evaluate domain parsing - separate ipv4/ipv6 parsing from domains
+ - [ ] add exception handling when file in INPUT_DIR is not email file or does not contain Received header